Topics - Replacement Draft Ships

 Replacement Draft Ships

-The KWE has received a request for information about ships that transported replacement drafts to Korea.
+The KWE has received a request for information about ships that transported the 34 replacement drafts to Korea.
 If you remember what replacement draft you were on, the name of the ship that took you to Korea, the port from which you left the States, and the date you left, please help us build this new page of the Korean War Educator.
 If you have some, but not all, information, you are encouraged to share what you have with us.

 6th Replacement Draft (USMC)